YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

 * Skill:
   * Every 15s, fire a [special barrage](https://streamable.com/26f2ur); also, submarines called in gain +10% exp.
     * The 32 SHOTS deal 15 bdmg with 75/110/75 mods.
 They are modified by 100% of the unit's FP.
-  * Gain +10% Torp and grant +15% AA to all KMS units in the fleet; also, for every 1
+  * Gain +10% Torp and grant +15% AA to all KMS units in the fleet; also, for every 3 plane shot down, gain a +5% AA stack (up to +15%).

 A Leipzig Kai that has traded in the generalised cruiser buffs and a little survivability for extra AA for herself, a KMS-wide AA boost, and a nifty timed barrage.
 AA focus aside, she behaves almost exactly like the aforementioned unit, so... that's it, really.